pradeepbgs/mayajs/README.md

 ## How to Use

 import Maya from "mayajs";
-import { hello } from "./hello.js"; // your middleware
+import { hello } from "./hello.js";

 const maya = new Maya();
 const port = 3000;

-maya.use(hello);
+// this is a middleware example maya.use(hello);

-maya.bodyParse()
+// this means our server will now parse the incoming req maya.bodyParse()